xosecristo/PersonalWebsite/README.md

-# xosecristo.dev
+# XS Portfolio Repository
-Personal website who works as a portfolio.
-Made in HTML, CSS, JS, and a little bit of Gsap.
+This is the repository for my personal website who works as a portfolio.

+Made in HTML, CSS, and JS, and  little bit of Gsap.